-General and administrative costs were \$55.8 million for the year ended December 31, 2022, compared to \$41.5 million for the year ended December 31, 2021.
-This increase was primarily attributable to the continued scale-up of our organization; the development of quality-related initiatives to support a potential expansion of our business into more regulated markets; an increase of \$9.9 million in employee-related expenses, including bonuses and share-based compensation; an increase in public company-related expenses; and an increase in software and systems-related expenses.
+General and administrative costs were \$41.5 million for the year ended December 31, 2021, compared to \$19.0 million for the year ended December 31, 2020.
+This increase was primarily attributable to the continued scale-up of our organization; the development of quality-related initiatives to support a potential expansion of our business into more regulated markets; an increase of \$8.3 million in employee-related expenses, including bonuses and share-based compensation; and IPO and public company-related expenses.